vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Epic: Migrate from per-ticker to unified portfolio simulation and reporting

 ### 1. PRD & Documentation
-- [ ] Update summary.md after implementation to describe new architecture and file responsibilities (0.5h)
+- [x] Update summary.md after implementation to describe new architecture and file responsibilities (0.5h) (Completed 2025-04-27; summary.md fully up to date)

 ---